 Behind the Dryer: What to Check

-Transition Duct Material
+Transition Duct Materials

-- Rigid or semi-rigid metal only (NO plastic or foil accordion-style)
+- (NO plastic or foil accordion-style)

 - UL-listed for dryer use